rhythnic/eduba/README.md

 ## Warning

-This application is in beta.
+This application is in alpha.
 Do not trust it to be a reliable store of data.
 Keep a copy of all the articles and files that you publish, so that if you need to, you can easily restore your data.
 Do not use Eduba for sensitive information.

 [holepunch]: https://holepunch.to
 [electron]: https://electronjs.org